globalbiobankmeta/longitudinal-tte/README.md

   - Population and sex-stratified analyses `(F/M/ALL)`
 - `WDLs/` for example commands to run SAIGE GATE on AllofUs platform.
 - Please note only  GWAS with `N_event>=50` is to be performed.
+- Please note phecode "185" is male_only, so no female analysis should be run.
 ### Key Parameters & Recommendations
 - **Choosing** `--eventTimeBinSize`:
   - If the unit of event time is **year**, you could choose `--eventTimeBinSize=1`